zainul-franciscus-myob/sme-fork/docs/debugging/finding-web-errors.md

 ![error instance](images/newrelic-error-instance.png)

-Once you've identified the `buildNumber` of the error instance, you can navigate to that build in BuildKite, click on the `Artifacts` tab and download the build `build-${env}.tar.gz` file.
+Once you've identified the `buildNumber` of the error instance, you can navigate to that build in BuildKite, click on the `Artifacts` tab and download the build `build-[environment].tar.gz` file.

 ![buildkite artifact](images/buildkite-artifact.png)